 Discuss the COVID-19 vaccine with your healthcare team.
-Ask about the latest recommendations and availability in your area
+Ask about the latest recommendations and availability in your area.

-Source: Adapted from the Centers for Disease Control and Prevention's Recommended Adult Immunization Schedule for ages 19 years or older, United States, 2021.
+Source: Centers for Disease Control and Prevention's Recommended Adult Immunization Schedule by Medical Condition and Other Indications, United States, 2021.